Table of Contents

 22. Analogy

-An analogy is a form of reasoning which compares one thing with another in order to make a particular point.
+An analogy is a form of reasoning that compares one thing with another to make a particular point.

 Example